Mysticism: Definitions

 According to Peter Moore, the term "mysticism" is "problematic but indispensable".
 It is a generic term which joins together into one concept separate practices and ideas which developed separately.
 According to Dupré, "mysticism" has been defined in many ways, and Merkur notes that the definition, or meaning, of the term "mysticism" has changed through the ages.
 Moore further notes that the term "mysticism" has become a popular label for "anything nebulous, esoteric, occult, or supernatural".

 Parsons warns that "what might at times seem to be a straightforward phenomenon exhibiting an unambiguous commonality has become, at least within the academic study of religion, opaque and controversial on multiple levels".
 Because of its Christian overtones, and the lack of similar terms in other cultures, some scholars regard the term "mysticism" to be inadequate as a useful descriptive term.
 Other scholars regard the term to be an inauthentic fabrication, the "product of post-Enlightenment universalism".

 Richard Jones notes that "few classical mystics refer to their experiences as the union of two realities: there is no literal 'merging' or 'absorption' of one reality into another resulting in only one entity."
 He explicates mysticism with reference to one's mode of access in order to include both union of the mystic with some transcendent reality and the non-sensory revelation of that reality.
 The mystic experience can be defined by the mystic's purported access to "realities or states of affairs that are of a kind not accessible by way of ordinary sense-perception structured by mental conceptions, somatosensory modalities, or standard introspection."
-Whether or not such an experience is veridical remains undecided.